-I wave him off.
+I shook my head.
 “I’ve decided not to lie.
-I’m no good at it.
+Turns out, I’m no good at it.
 I’m just going to tell her I was at a friend’s and fell asleep.
 If she gets pushy, I’ll go the “Where I was last night is none of your goddamn business” route.
 She always hated when Mom and Dad tried to police her whereabouts, and turnaround is fair play.”

-“Then I’m sorry I put you in this position,” he says.
+“Then I’m sorry I put you in this position,” Ben said.

 “You didn’t.
 I did.
 I made the choice to come over here, and to respect your privacy.”

 “If it ever gets to the point that it bothers you, let me know.
 We can stop hanging out.”